 - With the rise of Big Data Analytics, the concept that arises is IoT (Internet of Things).
 IoT implants objects and devices with small sensors that interact with each other, and users are making use of it in a revolutionary way.

 - It is a decentralized computing infrastructure where data, compute, storage, and applications are located, somewhere between the data source and the cloud.
 It brings the advantages of the cloud closer to where data is created and acted upon, more or less the way edge computing does it.

-Check out our Spark and Scala Online Training Course Content to make a better career decision!
+Check out our Spark and Scala Online Training to make a better career decision!

 Was this post helpful?
-Share your feedback on the comments section below!
+Share your feedback in the comments section below!